Enter the sling height and sling length into the calculator to determine the sling angle in degrees (measured from the horizontal).

 What factors can affect the accuracy of sling angle calculations?

-Several factors can impact the accuracy of sling angle calculations, including measurement errors in the sling’s height or length, the precision of the calculation tools (e.g., calculators or software), and assumptions made about the rigidity and uniformity of the sling material.
+Several factors can impact the accuracy of sling angle calculations, including measurement errors in the sling’s height or length, the precision of the calculation tools (e.g., calculators or software), and assumptions made about the geometry of the lift.
 Ensuring accurate measurements and using reliable tools can help mitigate these factors.

 Why is it important to calculate the sling angle accurately?